Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Setting-up-Data-Synchronization.md

 ![](img/Setting_up_Data_Synchronization_6.png)

 Enter a login and password that can connect to your Spira instance.
-This user needs to be a member of the project(s) that will be synchronized with the external bug-tracker and needs to have at least **Incident create/modify/view** permissions and **Release create/modify/view** permissions in these projects.
+This user, for all of the product(s) that will be synchronize with the external bug-tracker, needs to:

+- be a **product admin**
+- have **Incident create/modify/view** permissions
+- have **Release create/modify/view** permissions
+- may require additional permissions for other artifacts, depending on how the sync is set up (for instance requirements, documents, or tasks)

 ![](img/Setting_up_Data_Synchronization_7.png)